Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Organising your luggage| ©Vlada Karpovich

-Before travelling to the Italian capital in winter, I recommend you take a look at the weather forecast for your stay.
-In recent years, they've been pretty accurate.
+Before travelling to the Italian capital in winter, I recommend you check the weather forecast for your stay.
+In recent years, they tend to be pretty accurate.

-However, in winter the temperatures are quite cold, so I recommend that you pack jumpers and warm clothes in your suitcase.
-Be careful not to forget an umbrella and a mackintosh, as rainfall during these months is recurrent.
+However, in winter the temperatures are quite cold, so I recommend you pack warm jumpers and warm clothes in your suitcase.
+Be careful not to forget an umbrella and a mackintosh, as rain is common during these months.

 • A thick scarf.